 underwent an extensive review by the ABA.
 The result of the review was that the

 ABA has extended its approval of the program.

 Do not be fooled!
-Online Paralegal programs and Non-ABA approved programs
+Online Paralegal programs and Non-ABA approved programs make

-have the best employment opportunities." - US Department of Labor
+employment opportunities." - US Department of Labor

-program or its faculty involved in the paralegal community?
+faculty involved in the paralegal community?

 Yes.
 This program is approved by and a member of the

 American Association for Paralegal Education

 .
 It also maintains contacts with